Hear From Moms Who Used It

 Tracy, mother of 3 year old: “Before we had Hush Buddy, my child had to be rocked to sleep.
 Bedtime took anywhere from 45 minutes to an hour and half.
 If he got up in the middle of the night it had to be repeated to get him back to sleep.

-The first night with Hush Buddy, I didn’t have to rock him to sleep.
+The first night with Whisper, I didn’t have to rock him to sleep.
 That, to me, is huge.

 By the fourth night, as soon as we read the story, we put him right in the bed and that was it.
 I pulled covers up, turned the light off and left.
 It took him 5 or 10 minutes to go to sleep.”